-The pituitary gland is in the brain.
-It produces several important hormones that control the production of other hormones made by glands in the body.
+The pituitary gland, located in the brain, produces several important hormones that control the production of other hormones made by glands in the body.
+These glands, in turn, manage your:

 - Blood pressure